List of Red Digital Cinema cameras: Redcode

-Redcode Raw (.r3d) is a proprietary file format that employs wavelet compression to reduce the raw data coming off the sensor.
+Redcode Raw (.r3d) is a proprietary file format that initially employed wavelet compression to reduce the raw data coming off the sensor.
 This allows reduced file sizes while still keeping all advantages of a non-destructive raw workflow.

-In the beginning Redcode was a JPEG2000 12bit linear file stream with PCM sound without encryption.
-Several third party applications were able to read and convert to other file format such as Cineform Raw.
-Redcode started as having two different options, named Redcode 28 and Redcode 36, later a 42 option was added.
+In the beginning Redcode was a JPEG 2000 12bit linear file stream with PCM sound without encryption.
+Several third party applications are able to read Redcode and convert it to other file formats such as Cineform Raw.

-With the introduction of the DSMC line these options were replaced by compression ratios.

-HDRx

-With the DSMC line HDRx was introduced as extension to Frame Summing asset, allowing the shooter to get up to 6 extra stops of dynamic range on a shot.
+Red One

+Redcode started as having two different options, named Redcode 28 and Redcode 36, later a Redcode 42 option was added.
+Redcode 42 records the most data and can only be selected with lower recording resolutions.

+DSMC/DSMC2

+The Redcode options were replaced with compression ratios in the DSMC lineup of cameras.
+Since then, Redcode recorded 16-bits of information per color channel.
+Users choose between compression ratios of 2:1 and 22:1.
+Depending on the recording resolution, frame rate, and the camera body, some ratios could be unavailable.
+A compression ratio of 8:1 is selected by default.

+DSMC3

+RED switched to using DCT for compression starting with the Red Komodo.
+The granular compression ratios were replaced with just a few quality options in the DSMC3 lineup of cameras.